maganetamandja/CS_234/part3/README.txt

 1-

-javac window.java
+javac FinalProjectApp.java

 this will generate class files
+Please make sure that anonymous inner classes are generated and match the one in the jar package.

 2-
-jar cmf MANIFEST.MF execu.jar *.class bgimage.jpg test2.txt
+jar cmf MANIFEST.MF myApp.jar *

-this will put all the files
+this will put all the files into the jar package

 3-
-java -jar execu.jar
+java -jar myApp.jar

 this will run the app

-IMPORTANT NOTE:
-Due to time restriction the catalog has not been integrated into the main program but still remain a fully developped algorythm.